igorf7/OWController/README.md

 All other devices can read and display ROM contents, display the device description.\
 Support for any device can be easily added by analogy with the existing implementation.
 ## Additional features
-Recording temperature measurements from DS18B20 sensors to a CSV file once per minute.\
+Recording temperature measurements from DS18B20 sensors to a CSV file.
+The file recording period is set in the program settings.\
 Read and display date/time received from MCU RTC.
 Synchronization with the PC system time occurs automatically at startup.

 ![clock](https://github.com/user-attachments/assets/0d85610f-9bf8-4cd3-8a74-591925f5a0fb)